Ransomware Protection: Prevention and Recovery Guide

 Once ransomware infiltrates a system, it silently encrypts files using strong algorithms like AES-256 and RSA-2048, making decryption without the attacker's key virtually impossible.
 After encryption is complete, it displays a ransom note demanding payment, typically in hard-to-trace cryptocurrency such as Bitcoin.

-Modern ransomware increasingly employs "double extortion" - encrypting files while also stealing data and threatening to publish it if the ransom is not paid.
-According to Sophos, the average ransom payment in 2024 reached approximately $2 million, a fivefold increase from the previous year.
+Ransomware increasingly employs "double extortion" - encrypting files while also stealing data and threatening to publish it if the ransom is not paid.
+In a survey Sophos published in 2024, ransom payments rose fivefold, from $400,000 the previous year to $2 million.
 This tactic means that recovery from backups alone is no longer sufficient to fully avoid damage.

 Common Infection Vectors